Skip to main content

 • Waistline expansion: Gaining weight specifically around the abdomen, even when your diet has not changed.

-• Hunger soon after eating: Especially after a high-carb meal.
+• Hunger soon after eating: Particularly after a high-carb meal.

 • Skin tags or darkened skin: Often around the neck or armpits, called acanthosis nigricans.